-When we are expecting, many of us imagine what our days at home will be like with a newborn baby, but some of it is based on imagery of a much-older baby, one that can smile and interact.
+When we are expecting our first baby, many of us imagine what our days at home will be like with a newborn baby, but some of it is based on imagery of a much-older baby, one that can smile and play peek-a-boo.
 A brand new baby is harder to read.
 “Are we having fun together?” many new parents will ask themselves.
+Or even, “What should I DO with my baby?”

 For the first few weeks, your baby will be asleep most of the time, and when they’re awake, you’ll be mastering the feeding routine.
 There’s not a lot of room for other activities.